-Effective January 1, 2010, the Company entered into an amended and restated consulting agreement with Mr. Stephens, pursuant to which he provides his services as the President and Chief Executive Officer of the Company.
+Effective January 1, 2010, the Company entered into an amended and restated consulting agreement with Mr. Stephens, pursuant to which he provides his services as the President and Chief Executive Officer of the Company until such time as the amended and restated consulting agreement is terminated by the Company or he resigns.
 For the period, January 1, 2009 to December 31, 2009, it was agreed that the compensation would be reduced from the agreed fee of \$16,667 per month to \$7,917 as a result of the economic climate at that time.
 This period was further extended by mutual consent to June 30, 2010 at which time his compensation resumed at \$16,667 per month less any compensation received from Valley High Ventures Ltd. ("Valley High").
 Mr. Stephens' compensation from Valley High terminated on March 25, 2011.

-On March 2012, Mr. Stephens declined a salary increase and was granted an additional 70,000 options in lieu of this salary increase.
-The Company has also established a bonus scheme for Mr. Stephens whereby certain options vest upon the approval of the San Jorge project in Argentina and certain options vest upon the completion of NI 43-101 compliant resource, meeting the Company's requirement on the Company's option agreements for the Berta, El Desesperado and Payen properties, in Chile.
+In March 2012, Mr. Stephens declined a salary increase and was granted an additional 70,000 options in lieu of this salary increase.
+The Company has also established a bonus scheme for Mr. Stephens whereby certain options vest upon the approval of the Company's San Jorge project in Argentina and certain options vest upon the completion of NI 43-101 compliant resource that meets the Company's requirement on the Company's option agreements for the Berta and Payen properties in Chile.